Butterneck/SharedPantry-telegram-bot/readme.md

 ### TODOS:

-- Edit messagges in order to make the conversation experience even fancier
+- [ ] Edit messagges in order to make the conversation experience even fancier
-- General code refactoring
+- [ ] General code refactoring
+- [ ] Make it more *exception safe*

 ## Versioning